If you have an appointment - please attend

 Video call appointments

 When we book your appointment we will give you full instructions on how to join the video call.
-We will let you know what to expect and ask you to confirm whether you have a mobile phone, tablet or computer that enables you to hold video calls (or if you know someone who can help you with this).
+We will let you know what to expect and ask you to confirm whether you have a mobile phone, tablet or computer that enables you to have video calls (or if you know someone who can help you with this).

 Our video call appointments are run using a system called Attend Anywhere.
 You can find information about this on our Attend Anywhere webpage.

 If we need to see you in one of our clinic buildings, we will ask you to wear a mask or face covering.
 When you are called in to see the clinician, if needed to assess or treat you, they will ask you to remove your mask.
 We have taken steps to ensure that all our clinic buildings and areas are safe, including:

 - arranging seating areas so that people coming into the building can keep a safe distance apart

 - All our staff will be wearing the appropriate personal protective equipment (PPE) to keep you and them safe.

 If you are worried about attending your appointment, please call us on the number at the top of your appointment letter so that we can discuss any concerns with you.
 You can also email our Patient Advice and Liaison Service or call them on 0800 011 6113 (local call 01707 388164).

 People infected with COVID-19 can have very mild symptoms or no symptoms at all and can transmit the virus to others without being aware of it.
 It is a national requirement to wear a face covering or mask in hospitals and other health and care settings.
 We therefore ask for your cooperation when visiting one of our sites for an appointment: